tushar-nallan/PrefCompat/README.md

 # PrefCompat

 PrefCompat is a wrapper over the SharedPreference class in Android.
 It supports storing objects other than the standard primitives while decreasing the boiler plate code.
+It also enables listening for changes on specific keys on a SharedPreference with RxJava support.

 How to Use
 -------